speidy/my_scripts/Audio-Output-Redirection-using-xrdp's-PulseAudio-sink.md

 Pulse Audio is a sound system for Linux systems.<br>
 xrdp sink is PA module for redirecting audio output from xrdp server to client over RDP.

 ### Building xrdp sink for PulseAudio
 ##### This is a temporary manual build procedure.
 I hope to make this easier in the future.
 Any help would be appreciated.
+##### note: you don't have to build xrdp with special configuration for audio output redirection.

 1. First we need to build xrdp pulse sink for your distro.<br>
 You need to build this using the pulseaudio source code.<br>